Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Methods

-A drug molecule is composed of atoms and bonds, and can be represented as a graph \(G = (V, E)\), where \(V\) is the set of atomic nodes in the molecular graph, and \(E\) is the set of chemical bond edges in the molecular graph.
-Given a molecule \(G\), the representation of the entire graph is generated by \(L\) layers of GNN, and then aggregated by a readout function to combine all node features in the \(L\)th layer,

-In this paper, we use GIN \cite{gin} as the encoder for drug molecular graphs, which is commonly used in recent work related to drug recommendation and molecular research.
-We utilize pre-trained encoders as the foundation for subsequent tasks, and the overall-level representations they output are employed for downstream tasks.
-All drug molecular representations constitute an embedding table \(\mathbf{E}_{m}\in R^{|\mathcal{M}|\times h}\), where each row represents a molecular's representation.
+Through the aforementioned process, the representations of all medication molecules are obtained, forming an embedding matrix \(\mathbf{E}_{n}\in \mathcal{R}^{|\mathcal{M}|\times dim}\), where each row represents a medication molecule.
+This matrix will be used in the subsequent contrastive learning phase.

-BiMoRec also integrates the 3D modal structure of molecules to enhance molecular representations.
-Similarly, given the 3D coordinates of an atom, we represent the molecular structure as a graph \(\mathcal{G} = (\mathcal{V}, \mathcal{E})\), where the nodes \(\mathcal{V}\) constitute the set of atoms in the molecule, and we define an edge \(\mathcal{E}\) if the distance between atoms is less than 4.5 Å. We directly utilize the 3D coordinates of atoms or edges as node features and edge features.
-In graph \(\mathcal{G}\), we associate each node and edge with geometric features such as 3D coordinates, as well as scalar features describing chemical properties.
-Thus, we employ dedicated Geometric Vector Perceptrons (GVPs) to construct the molecular structure.
-Its main advantage lies in its design specifically considering 3D data, enabling direct learning of structural representations from raw atomic coordinates without the need to construct features that are invariant to rotation and translation.
+For the 3D molecular modality, given the 3D coordinates of an atom, we represent the molecular structure as a graph where atoms serve as nodes.
+We define an edge between two atoms if the distance between them is less than 4.5 Å \citep{atom3d}.
+The symbol Å stands for angstrom, a unit of length commonly used in chemistry, physics, and biology to measure very small distances, such as atomic and molecular scales.
+In the constructed 3D molecular graph, each node and edge is linked to geometric features like 3D coordinates and scalar features that describe chemical properties.
+Thus, we employ Geometric Vector Perceptrons (GVPs) to encode the molecular structure.
+Its main advantage lies in its design specifically considering 3D data, enabling direct learning of structural representations from raw atomic coordinates without the need to construct features that are invariant to rotation and translation \citep{gvp}.